Hiking Varmland is an Essential Way to Experience Sweden

 Trail around Södra Hyn

-Check out Walking in Värmland.
-It’s a great guide book for hikes in Värmland in detail and it’s in English.
-That’s always a plus!
-It has 22 routes and helpful maps in it.
-The photo above is from the book.
-This is what we have used for some of our hikes in this area.
-It has been a great help!
+You should read Walking in Värmland.
+It’s a great, detailed book about hikes in Varmland, and it’s written in English.
+That is always a good thing!
+It comes with 22 routes and useful maps.
+The picture up top is from the book.
+We’ve used this on some of our walks in this area.
+It has been very helpful!

 Södra Hyn in Kil